https://wp.calmatters.digitaldemocracy.org/wp-content/uploads/sites/2/2024/01/Gardena-3560-CM.jpg

 Bio

-Mike Gipson, 58, a former police officer, has been a leader in the Democratic-controlled Legislature’s efforts on police reform since the 2020 choking death of George Floyd.
+Mike Gipson, 59, is a former reserve officer who exaggerated his police record for years.
+He has been a leader in the Democratic-controlled Legislature’s efforts on police reform since the 2020 choking death of George Floyd.
 He’s behind bills prohibiting police from using choke holds as well as restraints that lead to “positional asphyxiation.”
 He’s the author of a bill that bans police from using the controversial phrase “excited delirium” to describe why someone died in a struggle.
 Gipson is a former Carson City Council member.
 He’s married with two sons.
-Their third son, D’Ance, was killed at age 3 by a hit-and-run driver who has never been arrested.
+Their third son, D’Ancee, was killed at age 3 by a hit-and-run driver who has never been arrested.

 Ideology